 West Virginia rapidly began short-term planning and recovery after the waters receded.
 The State, with help from local communities and volunteer organizations, was dedicated in its service to restore basic needs and ensure immediate threats were alleviated.
 Multiple faith-based organizations, non-profits, and other stakeholders around the state and nation aided in community clean-up, short-term home repairs, and provided shelter for displaced residents.
 Most of the counties included in the presidentially declared disaster established Long Term Recovery Committees (LTRC) in the aftermath of the flood.
 The purpose of the LTRCs is to aid in long-term recovery efforts once initial emergency partners, both federal and state, complete their work in the area.
-These committees have worked tirelessly throughout the recovery process to organize volunteers and distribute assistance to local citizens with many of the members being affiliated with organizations such as The Red Cross and Mountain Mission.
+These committees have worked tirelessly throughout the recovery process to organizations such as The Red Cross and Mountain Mission.
 Additionally, the West Virginia Chapter of Voluntary Organizations Active in Disasters (WVVOAD) has been instrumental in organizing volunteers and collaborating with local, regional, and national partners to expedite recovery to residents who still have unmet needs.
 The State of West Virginia has been intentional in its efforts to include all stakeholders in the recovery process by forming a Recovery Coalition that captures input on the unmet needs in the declared counties from all affected entities and streamlines recovery operations across the state.
 The State will continue to coordinate planning efforts with federal, state, regional, and local partners to ensure consistency in delivery of the programs undertaken as outlined in this action plan.